 FORGET SEO.
 CONTENT IS STILL KING.

-By AR Martin
+By Ashley Martin

 SEO (or “Search Engine Optimization”) gets talked about a lot in freelance writing circles.
 The idea is a simple one–gain attention in search engine results by peppering your content with strategic keywords.
 For years, it’s been the primary way of obtaining a high ranking in Google search results, guaranteeing notice.